HasnSobhy/IPcheckER/README.md

 Contributions are welcome!
 If you find a bug or want to enhance the tool's functionality, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to customize this template further to match the specifics of your repository and tool.
-Also, ensure that you have an appropriate license file in your repository if you choose to use the MIT License or any other license.